namidaco/namida/README.md

 ## Some additional cool features:
 - Smort Tracks Generation:
     - uuh.. with dis advanced algorithm brought for you, u can generate tracks related to one you currently listening to, typically the ones that you often listened to in the same period.
+    - also u can generate tracks from specific range of time, or from available moods, or randomly.
 - Animating Thumbnail:
    - A thumbnail that animates with the current audio peak, looks cool.
 - Miniplayer Party Mode: